 Here again, you can just park your car here, rent the bike, and head out on the Canyon to Canyon trail, leading to Red Canyon or Bryce Canyon.

-Prices run about $40 per hour per rider.
+Prices run about $40 for 2 hours per rider.
 They also offer tow-behind trailers for the little tikes.

 4. Bryce Canyon Scenic Tours